About Island Bay Library

 - free access to selected sites including reference websites and newspapers online, plus New Zealand government, education and other organisations' websites.

-- email, search engines (eg. Google) and other general Internet access is available via the "paid internet service''.
-Minimum access time is 15 minutes ($1.50), with 30, 45, 60, 90 and 120 minute time codes also available for purchase.
+- general Internet access (Google, email) is available via the paid internet service.
+Minimum access time is 15 minutes ($1.50), with 30, 45, and 60 minute time codes also available for purchase.
 If you do not use all of your time during a session at the computer, you can use up the remaining minutes at any WCL branch within the code's validity (usually 30 days).